UCLA-IRL/ndn-python-repo/docs/src/specification/security.rst

 .. warning::
   Unfortunately current implementation does not follow these requirements by default.
-  This may cause some potential vulnerbilities.
+  This may cause some potential vulnerabilities.
 Will be fixed in future versions.

 Recommended Settings